yingyingww/Board-Game-Finder/README.md

 Our project is currently a fully functional web app which accepts up to four criteria and searches a large database to return a set of boardgames which fit the input requirements.
-Users can search on the basis of number of players, length of play, type of gameplay, and age of the youngest player, or using any combination of these.
+Users can search on the basis of number of players, length of play, type of gameplay, and suitable age, or using any combination of these.

 Features:
 -A homepage with a set of dropdown menus and a bar which only accepts numbers as input which allow the user to input their preferences.
 -A results page which shows users 10 games which relevant information such as name, number of players, and category, as well as a photo of the game's cover art.
--A rancom-game selector which displays data for a random game in top 100 ranked games.
+-A random-game selector which displays data for a random game in top 100 ranked games.
 -An About page, which describes the in greater detail what each criteria entails.